nkabbara/nkabbara.github.io/books/on-writing-well.md

 3. Bores the readers.
 4. Fails at engaging the reader from beginning to end.

-Simplicity test:
-* What am I trying to say?
-* Then ask, have I said it?
-* Is it clear for someone encountering the subject for the first time?

 Be grateful for any word, sentence, paragraph, or section that you can remove or shorten.
 Clutter removes simplicity.

-Clutter examples:
+#### Clutter Examples
 1. At this point in time, present time, presently, currently, at this juncture of maturization: now
 2. Head up, face up, free up, order up: unnecessary propositions
 3. Personal friend, personal doctor, personal feelings